 My Extraordinarily Special Daughter

 My daughter was born in Beijing in 1992, the Year of the Monkey.
-At the time, I almost died from birth complications and the whole family was distressed.
-Her grandma exclaimed, “What kind of person could this child be, entering this world in such turmoil?”
+At the time, I almost died from birth complications, and the whole family was distressed.
+Her grandma exclaimed, “What kind of important person could this child be, entering this world with such earth-shaking drama?”

 (1)